 Lizard.

-There are many variations of this deep hip-opening pose, all of which are excellent for runners.
-To add a quad stretch to your Lizard pose, bend the back leg, bringing your heel to your glutes, and reach the opposite side hand back (or use a strap) to grab the outer edge of your back foot.
+To add a quad stretch, bend the back leg, bring your heel to your glutes and reach the opposite side hand back (or use a strap) to grab the outer edge of the back foot.

 Butterfly.